Jana is a student of human nature, forever seeking the truth about the complex issues that face relationships

 The Problem With Popularity

 Society has a bad habit of teaching us that we can only view ourselves as successful when we get a lot of social praise and acceptance.
 It starts in school where athletes are worshipped.
 The popular crowd is the nucleus of every class.
 The rich kid has hangers-on.
 Even bullies enjoy a degree of status.
-Years inside this artificial social system reinforces the belief that how others see us is what carries the most weight.
+Years inside this artificial social system reinforce the belief that how others see us is what carries the most weight.

 Deep Roots Take Time